- City Hall

 6128 56 Avenue, Wetaskiwin | Get directions

-By-the-Lake Park is a superb day-use facility featuring a 17-acre constructed lake surrounded by a 2.5 kilometre paved trail for all to enjoy.
+By-the-Lake Park is a superb day-use facility featuring a 17-acre constructed lake surrounded by a 2.5 km paved trail for all to enjoy.
 A large picnic area, playground, and public washrooms make this an ideal spot to spend some time amongst the trees.